 YOUTH SOCCER LANDSCAPE

 As Covid-19 has swept through our country, the youth soccer community has been among the most greatly affected.
-Teams in all 50 states have lost tens of thousands of games in 2020 and along with it, an entire 12 months of player development, social experience, and college recruiting.
+Teams in all 50 states have lost tens of thousands of games in 2020 and 2021.
+Along with an entire 12 months of player development, social experience, and college recruiting.

 Teams are eager to get back out on the field and enjoying the 'beautiful game'.
 As we come out on the 'other side' of this pandemic, the challenge we all face is discovering how to navigate the 'new' youth sports landscape.
 We have to try to make up for the time lost, but also find the most effective, efficient, and safe way of getting our teams games going forward.

-The 2021 soccer year should be focused upon establishing some sense of normalcy and community in the game we love.
+The 2022 soccer year should be focused upon establishing some sense of normalcy and community in the game we love.
 The focus being on player safety and development and the spirit of togetherness the game brings to all of us.
+Not just winning.

 Players have been stuck indoors for many months, away from their teams, regular training, and game routines.
 What is needed during these pivotal upcoming months is a transition 'back to soccer' and establishing a new routine.